medplum/medplum/packages/docs/docs/api/authentication.md

 This tutorial assumes you already have a Medplum account in good standing.
 (If not, please [register](https://app.medplum.com/register).)

 You will need to create a [ClientApplication](https://app.medplum.com/ClientApplication) if one does not already exist.
-You can create a new ClientApp [here](https://app.medplum.com/ClientApplication/new).
+You can create a new ClientApplication [here](https://app.medplum.com/admin/project/client).

-For this example you will need to provide an `ID` and `Secret`, but Redirect Uri is optional.
+For this example you will need the `ID` and `Secret`.

 ## Connecting to the service